Discover the path to recovery from stimulant addiction and find the help you need at Harmony Ridge.

 - Increased focus

-Because of the likelihood of addiction or substance abuse, prescription stimulants are considered a schedule II drug.
+But when withdrawal symptoms kick in, that’s where real troubles start.
+Because of the likelihood of addiction or substance abuse, prescription stimulants are considered schedule II drugs.
 What’s most ironic about prescription stimulants is that they are not used to get high but rather to enhance one’s performance.
 Students are perhaps among those who abuse prescription stimulants the most due to the pressure of performing well academically.
 In the U.S., 900,000 people abuse prescription stimulants every month.

 Stimulants are responsible for sending dopamine to the brain, and if someone is abusing the substance, they run the risk of compromising their pleasure center.
 Once this happens, it will become more difficult to find pleasure in things that normally bring someone the most satisfaction.
-This is due to the immense amounts of dopamine the brain is receiving.
+This is due to the immense amounts of dopamine the brain is receiving from stimulants and the inability to reproduce their effects with normal everyday events.

 Quitting stimulants (or any drug for that matter) cold turkey causes an individual to experience intense withdrawal symptoms.
 Withdrawal is what is most commonly referred to when someone is so used to the chemical effects that a drug has on them that their body reacts harshly to being without it.
 Those who experience withdrawal need more of a substance over time because of the tolerance that has been built.
 When this happens, addiction is more than likely around the corner.